Skip to content

 Admissions

-Read the details of our admissions criteria for the online BSPH degree
+Read the details of our admission criteria for the online BSPH degree

 Let's get started!
 The admission process is the first step toward earning your Bachelor of Science in Public Health (BSPH) online degree.

-To be admitted to the BSPH degree program, applicants must:
+To be admitted to the BSPH degree program, prospective students must:

 • Have completed 24 credit hours from an accredited institution